BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/05_2_Resending_a_Transaction_with_RBF.md

 If your Bitcoin transaction is stuck, and you're sender, you can resend it using RBF (replace-by-fee).
 However, that's not all that RBF can do: it's generally a powerful and multipurpose feature that allows Bitcoin senders to recreate transactions for a variety of reasons.

-> :warning: **VERSION WARNING:** This is an innovation from Bitcoin Core v 0.12.0,that reached full maturity in the Bitcoin core wallet with Bitcoin Core v 0.14.0.
+> :warning: **VERSION WARNING:** This is an innovation from Bitcoin Core v 0.12.0,that reached full maturity in the Bitcoin Core wallet with Bitcoin Core v 0.14.0.
 Obviously, most people should be using it by now.

 ## Opt-In for RBF